Composites Technician Level 3

 Please refer to the Declaration policy, table 15 for the requirements on supervision.

 Modified supervision arrangements available: YES

-Adequate Training Arrangements - Certificate III in Polymer Processing and Certificate IV in Polymer Technician.
+Adequate Training Arrangements - Certificate III in Polymer Processing.

 Employers are required to provide, or arrange to provide the facilities, range of work, supervision and training as detailed in the training plan.